Artem-Viveritsa/FusionJewelryToolkit/README.md

 ## What's new
 - **GemstonesInfo (Early Preview):**
   - Added `GemstonesInfo` utility that detects gemstone bodies created by the add-in and overlays their diameters as on-model text for quick visual inspection.
+Displays a summary list of gemstone sizes with total counts in the command dialog.
 This feature is experimental and in early preview; it may have limitations and behavior subject to change.
 - **UI change:**
     - Moved commands panel to the `Utilities` tab to improve discoverability and avoid conflicts with Solid → Create.
 - **Enhanced SurfaceUnfold and ObjectsRefold:**